-- Server programs (for services) are called daemons - Two ways to start up daemons - Directly - Indirectly by inetd when needed - Need to configure /etc/services for new services/daemons - Normally daemons are started up when the system boots up (from the startup scripts /etc/rc.d) - Each service uses a socket bound to a unique port number (well-known ports for well-known services) - TCP wrapper: tcpd - Allow access control to network services using hosts.allow and hosts.deny
+- Server programs (for services) are called daemons - Daemons have no terminal for standard input, output, error.
+They have to use log files for error reporting. - They are ever running once started and should not be controlled by terminals like ctrl+c. - Two ways to start up daemons - Directly - Indirectly by inetd when needed - Need to configure /etc/services for new services/daemons - Normally daemons are started up when the system boots up (from the startup scripts /etc/rc.d) - Each service uses a socket bound to a unique port number (well-known ports for well-known services)